 HP never disappoints when it comes to quality computer products.
 With a 23.8” screen, this is a great college dorm monitor and will fit quite cozily into your study setup.
 It’s more expensive than the previous three options, but it’s worth the extra dollars.
 With an IPS LED-backlit panel that shows 16.7 million colors, you’ll feel fully immersed in whatever you’re doing, whether it’s work or play.

 With an FHD resolution and an anti-glare screen, you’ll be very impressed by the display here.
 The monitor also has a virtually bezel-less display, which is ideal for a multi-monitor setup, and also allows you to take full advantage of the sleek display.
+Overall, in terms of display, as a university student, you will be pretty satisfied.

 However, probably the biggest USP of this monitor is that the stand is fully ergonomic and adjustable!
 So, if you like, you can place the monitor in portrait mode and set it up vertically.
 Not only does this make it a great dorm monitor because you’ll save a ton of room, but it’s also very convenient if you happen to be a coding, programming, or graphics student.